alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 };
 ```

-### Combination with Other Components
+### Use in Combination with Other Components

-This component allows you to pair it with other components based on your business needs.
+The component allows you to use it in conjunction with other components based on your business needs.
 Below is a simple demonstration of using it with the `Image` and `List` components.

 #### Using with `Image` Component